Soccer - Aggressive Colombia take 1-0 halftime lead v Greece

-BELO HORIZONTE, Brazil, June 14 Colombia tore into Greece from the off in their opening Group C match on Saturday, with a goal by left back Pablo Armero giving the South Americans a deserved 1-0 halftime lead.
+BELO HORIZONTE Brazil Colombia tore into Greece from the off in their opening Group C match on Saturday, with a goal by left back Pablo Armero giving the South Americans a deserved 1-0 halftime lead.

 Armero's deflected shot squeezed past Greece goalkeeper Orestis Karnezis to send the majority Colombian crowd into early ecstasy at the Mineirao stadium and continue Greece's dismal record of never keeping a clean sheet at a World Cup finals.